13 Hawaii “Tourist Traps” That Are Actually Worth Visiting

 The agricultural heritage comes alive through the Plantation Garden Tour, which showcases Hawaii's farming history beyond just pineapples.
 According to their website, visitors can “stroll through centuries of Hawaiian agriculture, tradition, and crafts.”

-Taste memory: The first spoonful of Dole Whip delivers a perfect balance of sweetness and tang that captures pineapple’s essence in creamy form.
+Dole Whip Taste Experience: The first spoonful delivers a perfect balance of sweetness and tang that captures pineapple's essence in creamy form β this is where the famous treat originated.

 Where to stay: Paradise Bay Resort in Kaneohe offers a peaceful counterpoint to this busy attraction.